 Consulting various financial institutions one deals with may also be wise to ensure acceptance of the POA document as worded.
 Some banks or brokerages may have their own required documents.

-A power of attorney may be canceled or revoked at any time.
+You can cancel or revoke a power of attorney at any time.
 The document may be destroyed, a new one signed, or a letter can be written expressing the desire to withdraw it.

 Power of Attorney Documents Are Important